Platinum award-winning composer/music producer

 Born in Germany and raised in Australia, Mars Lasar is a prolific keyboardist and composer.
 Predominantly electronic, his music also contains elements of jazz, pop, world, ambient, and rock.
 Mars started playing the piano at 11 years old, and over a few years of extensive classical and jazz training, he rapidly became drawn to all kinds of music.
 At 14, Mars began composing, recording, and publishing his own music professionally.

-To date (2020) Mars has successfully released over 32 solo albums and has a full arsenal of production credits to match.
+To date (2022) Mars has successfully released over 33 solo albums and has a full arsenal of production credits to match.
 Currently, Mars' music can be heard on NBC's Conviction, The Medium, Extreme Makeover, the Bachelor, Disney, Law And Order SVU, America's Got Talent, and Fox's Emmy Awarding winning show "24".
 Mars' first solo album Olympus was frequently used by CBS during their broadcast of the Winter Olympic Games from Albertville France 1992, and the record reached Top Ten in the Progressive Adult Contemporary radio charts.
 His second solo album The Eleventh Hour represented an adventurous future path for Lasar; pushing the boundaries of what is considered New Age into areas of avant-garde, dance, acid jazz, industrial, and world beat.
 The Eleventh Hour is still considered cutting-edge in composition, style and production, this record reached American Billboard's Top 10 NAC.
 The fourth CD, Olympic National Park, showcases yet another dimension of Mars' talent.
 Celebrating America's national parks, Mars fuses the sounds of nature with his composition, producing an uplifting and provoking musical journey.
 Escape & Sapphire Dreams quickly followed.
 His 8th release in 2001 Karma hit #4 NAV (New Age Voice) Top 100.
 His music is frequently heard on television and in films, including Jason's Lyric and the 6th Man.
 Songs from Mars' solo albums have also been heard on television shows including Baywatch, Young & The Restless, General Hospital and Hard Copy to name but a few.
+November 2021 His album Coastal Escape hits #1 on the New Age Notes Radio Chart.
 His songwriting and production talents span a multitude of genres including New Age, Pop, Rock, Metal, Jazz, Classical and Electronica.

 Mars has been featured in such publications as The LA Times, Spin, The Chicago Sun-Times and Billboard Magazine.
 Mars has appeared on The Discovery Channel's Movie Magic for his technical wizardry and received numerous awards, including two platinum records.
 The first for his work on "Crazy", the hit record by England's recording artist Seal, and his second for, "Love Is Still Enough", a song Mars wrote and produced with America's Savoury.
 "Love Is Still Enough" was featured on the soundtrack from the movie Jason's Lyric.
 Mars has worked with such Artists as T.a.t.u, Divinyls, Jon Stevens (INXS), Rick Dufay (Aerosmith), Steve Balsamo, Erin Williams, Xavier, and Siedah Garrett (best known for her collaborations with Michael Jackson and The Brand New Heavies).
 He has also produced Herbie Hancock, John Sykes (White Snake), French Diva Liane Foly and Savory.
 In 2002 hit Russian band T.a.t.u hired Mars to write and produce songs for their project.
 As a result of their collaboration, one of the tracks was entered into the 2003 Eurovision Song Contest earning third-place amongst the 26 countries entered.